Arabica Coffee Beans: Everything You Need to Know

 While Bourbon and Typica were the two Arabica varieties that left Ethiopia and took over the world, thousands of other varieties continue to grow in the country, either cultivated or wild.
 Until recently, these have been collectively known as Ethiopian Heirloom varietals, and you’ll still find that term on many bags of coffee beans.
 However, “Ethiopian Landrace” is becoming increasingly common as more work is being done on documenting and organizing the various cultivars.

 SL28 is one of the most famous African varieties of Arabica.
 The not-very-excitingly-named was developed in Kenya by Scott Labs, thus the SL moniker.
-In the 1930s, Scott Labs engineered many Arabica hybrids, including SL14 and SL34.
+In the 1930s, Scott Labs engineered many Arabica hybrids, including SL14 coffee and SL34 coffee.
 SL28 is the most renowned for its unique flavor profile.
 It has since spread beyond Kenya and is grown in Uganda, Malawi, and Zimbabwe.

 SL28 plants, distant relatives of the Bourbon variety, are susceptible to common coffee diseases but are drought resistant and very hardy.
 They can be left alone for years and returned to production without missing a beat.